The SCTPP Commission

 Rick Dorris, Executive Vice President & COO, Astec Industries

 Rick Dorris joined Astec Industries, a global leader in the manufacture of equipment for asphalt road building, aggregate processing, oil, gas and water drilling and other processing activities, in 1999.
 Over his 17 years with the firm, starting as Astec’s national accounts manager, his responsibilities have continually been expanded.
 He was named president of the Heatec product line in 2004.
 In 2012, he began leading the firm’s Energy Group, first as group vice president and then president.
 He has served in his current position since 2014.
 Prior to joining Astec, Mr. Dorris was president of the Esstee Manufacturing Company for nine years.
 He has a bachelor’s degree in mechanical engineering from the University of Tennessee.

-Paul Yarossi, PE, President, HNTB Holdings, Ltd.
+Paul Yarossi, Executive Vice President, HNTB

 Pete Ruane, President & CEO, ARTBA